The Amsterdam Fellowship

 If you are passionate about human rights, democracy, and social justice, kickstart your activism journey during our Fellowship.

 - The Netherlands

-- Applications are now closed.
+- Applications for the 2024 fellowship are almost open!
 Sign up to get notified about our next Call for Applications:

 Show your Humanity.